BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Radagast that alerts Gandalf to the growing darkness within Dol Guldur.
 Without the somewhat scatterbrained Wizard, it is possible that the White
 Council may not have known of the danger until it was too late.*

 *Aside from the Istari, the council also contains the most powerful and noble Elf lords in Middle-earth.
 With unrivalled skill with a blade, these mighty warriors provide the council with great martial prowess.
 Elrond, the Master of Rivendell, is one of the council's chief members and is both a skilled fighter as well as a talented diplomat.
-He accompanies his colleagues to Dol Guldur to combat the Necromancer and the Nazgûl head on.
+He accompanies his colleagues to Dol Guldur to combat the Necromancer and the NazgÃ»l head on.
 Glorfindel is an Elf lord with a lineage that stretches back for many years.
-Over his long life, he has carried out many great deeds and accomplished many heroic feats, causing his name to be steeped in legend — enough to strike fear into the hearts of his foes.*
+Over his long life, he has carried out many great deeds and accomplished many heroic feats, causing his name to be steeped in legend â€” enough to strike fear into the hearts of his foes.*

 *Perhaps the most compelling figure within the White Council, however, is Lady Galadriel.
 An Elf of unparalleled power, Galadriel is without